Golden-fronted woodpecker: Taxonomy and systematics

+All the subspecies in the above list, except for the nominate have sometimes been considered as a separate species, Velasquez's woodpecker (Melanerpes santacruzi).

 Description

 The golden-fronted woodpecker is 22 to 26 cm long and weighs 65 to 102 g.
 Males and females have the same plumage except for the pattern on their heads.
 Adult males have a red crown and a golden orange to yellow nape with a gap between them; females have a grayish crown and a paler yellow nape.
 On adults of both sexes the rest of the head is various shades of gray.
 Their upperparts are mostly barred black and white, with white uppertail coverts that have a few black spots.
 Their flight feathers are black with variable amounts of white on the primaries.
 Their tail is mostly black with variable amounts of white on the outermost three pairs of feathers.
 Their underparts are smoke gray to drab gray with light blackish bars on the flanks and undertail coverts and a yellow patch on the belly.
 Their iris is deep red to reddish brown, their bill is black to grayish black, and their legs and feet are grayish green to greenish gray.
 Juveniles are duller overall than adults, with little or no orange on the nape, indistinct barring on the upperparts, and fine dusky streaks on the underparts.
 Males have a small red crown patch and females just a few red feathers there.